 Admissions and Professional Memberships

-Matt is admitted to practice in California, Illinois, and New York.
-He is also admitted in the United States District Court for the Northern and Central Districts of Illinois and the United States District Court for the Eastern and Western Districts of Wisconsin.
-Matt is a member of the American Bankruptcy Institute and the Chicago Bar Association.
+Matt is admitted to practice in California, Illinois and New York.
+He is also admitted in the United States District Court for the Northern and Central Districts of Illinois, the United States District Court for the Eastern and Western Districts of Wisconsin, and the United States District Court for the Southern District of California.
+Matt is a member of the American Bankruptcy Institute and the Association of Business Trial Lawyers.

 Matt participates in the CARE (Credit Abuse Resistance Education) Program.
-Matt also volunteers with Chicago’s Legal Prep Charter Academy, teaching trial advocacy, legal reasoning skills, and awareness of the legal profession to high school students.
+Matt also volunteered with Chicago’s Legal Prep Charter Academy, teaching trial advocacy, legal reasoning skills, and awareness of the legal profession to high school students.

 Matt is fluent in Spanish and French.